Choosing the best compound bow for the money can be a long and overwhelming process. We’re here to help!

 Genesis Original Kit

 The Genesis Original Bow may be on the lower end of the budget range, but it delivers high quality and an excellent feel.
 This is a great choice for both beginners and the more experienced archers alike.
 This single cam bow does not require adjustment and is great for students to grow into.

 Specs: This bow features an aluminum riser, aluminum cam and idler wheel.
 The draw weight is 20Ibs but is able to be adjusted lower to 10Ibs.
 The draw length can range between 15″ and 30″.
-This model is one of the lowest cost bows on the market, ranging from $150 to $200.
+This model is one of the lowest cost bows on the market.

 This bow is both quiet and smooth.
 It will allow for precision while not being too difficult to draw or shoot.

 - Comes with great accessories

 - Not for large framed person or tall with long arms